vippsas/vipps-invoice-api/vipps-invoice-api-getting.started.md

 * `EXP` (expiration): A specific moment in time where the JWT becomes invalid.
 * `ALG` (algorithm): Encryption algorithm.
 Vipps will use **RS256**.

-The APIs public key is required in order to validate the request.
+The API's public key is required in order to validate the request.
 The public key is available as JSON Web Key (JWK) under the `/jwk` endpoint.
 It is suggested to Use a JWK library to parse and use the key.